spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/3-polyglot-python-app.md

 Once published in Docker Hub, the image can be registered in Data Flow and deployed.

 ## Deployment

+Follow the [installation instructions](%currentPath%/installation/kubernetes/) to set up Data Flow on Kubernetes.

 Retrieve the Data Flow url from minikube (`minikube service --url scdf-server`) and configure your Data Flow shell: